sarrvesh/lofar_imaging_cookbook/source/calculator.rst

 **In what framework is LUCI implemented?**

-    LUCI is implemented in using the `Dash <https://github.com/plotly/dash>`_ which is a simple Python framework for building web applications.
+    LUCI is implemented using `Dash <https://github.com/plotly/dash>`_ which is a simple Python framework for building web applications.
 Interactive plotting is done using `Plotly <https://github.com/plotly/plotly.py>`_.

 **Can I contribute to LUCI?**